gear-foundation/academy/docs/18-auction-coding/coding.md

 }
 ```

-If there is no a pending transaction, the following logic is simple:
+If there is no pending transaction, the logic is simpler as seen in the code below:

 ```rust
 if duration < MIN_DURATION {